Tromsø offers good options for onward travel, whether you are heading north, south or to our neighbour countries Sweden and Finland.

 Travel north

-Travel northwards from Tromsø by bus, plane or along the coast on a voyage with Hurtigruten or Havila Voyages, and experience North Cape and the rest of Northern Norway.
-There is daily departure, and this is a really nice way to travel north to Hammerfest, Honningsvåg and Kirkenes among other.
+Travel north from Tromsø by bus, plane or along the coast on a voyage with the one of the coastal routes Havila Voyages or Hurtigruten, and experience North Cape and the rest of Northern Norway.

 Alta

 You can travel from Tromsø to Alta by bus.
 There is one daily departure from Tromsø with a travel time of 6,5 hours.
-There is no direct bus from Tromsø to North Cape, but an alternative is to stay in Alta overnight, and then travel to North Cape the next day.
-The same apply with bus routes from Tromsø to Kautokeino, Karasjok and Kirkenes.
+There is no direct bus from Tromsø to North Cape, but an alternative is to stay in Alta overnight, and then travel to North Cape the following day.
+The same applies with bus routes from Tromsø to Kautokeino, Karasjok and Kirkenes.
 You must travel via Alta, stay overnight there, and then continue the following day.
-More information on bus routes can be found here.
 There are usually 1-2 daily departures, except Saturday, from Alta to Kautokeino (2,5 hours), 1-2 departures, except Saturday, to Karasjok (5 hours), and one departure on Monday, Wednesday and Friday to Kirkenes (11 hours).

-Another alternative from December 1st to the end of March is to take The Arctic Route to Alta via Finland.
+Another alternative from 1st December to 31st March is to take The Arctic Route to Alta via Finland.
 This route goes via Kilpisjärvi, Hetta and Kautokeino.
-For more information, visit www.thearcticroute.com.
+Click here for more information.

 North Cape